Challenging Myths & Exploring Norms About Substance Use (And Abuse)

 are expected to meet once bi-weekly in the Counseling Center.

 - ATOD Peer Educators work closely with our prevention center.

 - Risk-Reduction Seminars: Weekly Wednesday class for low-level campus alcohol and marijuana

 - Campus Outreach: Classroom presentations, group specific program, interactive programs

-WHAT DO ALCOHOL AND PEER EDUCATORS PRESENT OR DISCUSS?
+WHAT DO ALCOHOL, Tobacco, AND Other Drug PEER EDUCATORS PRESENT OR DISCUSS?

-Alcohol and drug peer educators present on a variety of topics including (but not
+Alcohol, Tobacco, and other drug peer educators present on a variety of topics including

 - Binge Drinking